Ouphix/synchro-psychotherapies/steps.md

 ##### Time organization
 Video length could were very different because it was necessary to reorganize them.

-The configurations could change (eg patient-mother-therapist then mother-therapist) during the psychotherapy, a phone was used to communicate between the main psychotherapist and the supervisor.
-The participants made some pauses or the same video was used for different patient.
+However, we couldn't use the raw database.
+It was necessary to cut the videos with [Quicktime](https://en.wikipedia.org/wiki/QuickTime) software since a phone was used to communicate between the main psychotherapist and the supervisor and the therapy stopped at that moment.
+Sometimes, the participants made some pauses or the same video was used for different patient.

-Hence, it was necessary to cut the videos with [Quicktime](https://en.wikipedia.org/wiki/QuickTime) software.
+Furthermore configurations could change (eg patient-mother-therapist then mother-therapist) during the psychotherapy,

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/plots/lengthMinute.jpeg)